 If you are an overseas visitor with HIV you might be worried that you cannot get NHS treatment.
 The rules about who can and who can’t get NHS treatment are complex, and often change.

-Everyone is entitled to access to NHS primary care, including free care from a GP, whatever their immigration status.
+At present, everyone is entitled to access to NHS primary care, including free care from a GP, whatever their immigration status.
 If you are having trouble registering with a GP or getting dental care, for example, you can contact THT Direct for help.

 Hospitals must also give you essential treatment for any other condition that is ‘life threatening’.
 The doctors will decide what treatment is essential.